BigBang1112/leaderboard-tracker/README.md

-# leaderboard-tracker
+# Leaderboard Tracker
-A small web tool to track leaderboard history.
+A small web tool for tracking leaderboard history.
+Should be used with Leaderboards manialink.